femosc2/politweet/README.md

 2. Download/install Python2 with ```sudo apt-get install python```
 3. Download/install PIP through ```apt-get install python-pip```
 4. Once Python2 with PIP is installed, type ```pip install tweepy``` inorder to get the tweepy library.

-### How to use Politweet

-Politweet is currently in the early stage of development.
-With our current build, you may download and store selected tweets through your cmd/terminal.

-1. Clone/download all files in the Politweet repository.
-2. Fling up your terminal or cmd.
-   @@ -38,6 +33,20 @@ to the bottom of the file in order to specify which twitter profiles you want to and the profiles you specified in the script will be downloaded as JSON files.
-3. You will now see how thousands of tweets are being downloaded, exit the applicaiton with Ctrl + C